carlk3/no-OS-FatFS-SD-SDIO-SPI-RPi-Pico/README.md

 [File fragmentation](https://en.wikipedia.org/wiki/Design_of_the_FAT_file_system#Fragmentation) can lead to long access times.
 Fragmented files can result from multiple files being incrementally extended in an interleaved fashion.
 One commonly used trick is to use [f_lseek](http://elm-chan.org/fsw/ff/doc/lseek.html) to pre-allocate a file to its ultimate size before beginning to write to it.
 Even better, you can pre-allocate a contiguous file using [f_expand](http://elm-chan.org/fsw/ff/doc/expand.html).
+Obviously, you will need some way to indicate how much valid data is in the file.
+You could use a file header.
+Alternatively, if the file contains text, you could write an End-Of-File (EOF) character.
+In DOS, this is the character 26, which is the Control-Z character.
+Alternatively, if the file contains records, each record could contain a magic number or checksum, so you can easily tell when you've reached the end of the valid records.
+(This might be an obvious choice if you're padding the record length to a multiple of 512 bytes.)

 ## Appendix E: Troubleshooting
 * **Check your grounds!** Maybe add some more if you were skimpy with them.
 The Pico has six of them.